Changing Your Baby’s Nappy

-Remove the nappy by lifting the adhesive tabs, and then fold the adhesive strips back onto themselves so that they don't stick to your baby.
+Undo the nappy.
+If using a nappy with adhesive tabs, fold these back on themselves so that they don´t stick to your baby.

 Using wipes or cotton ball dampened with water, clean the genital area by wiping from front to back.

-Place a clean nappy under your baby and pat your baby dry with a clean cloth.
-It’s a good idea to apply a thin layer of nappy cream to protect your baby’s bottom from the causes of nappy rash .
+Place a clean nappy under your baby and pat your baby´s skin dry with a clean cloth.
+It’s a good idea to apply a thin layer of nappy cream to protect your baby’s bottom from the causes of nappy rash.

-Secure the clean nappy by fastening the adhesive strips from the back of the nappy to the front panel.
+Secure the clean nappy by fastening the nappy from the back to the front panel.
 It should be snug, but not tight.

-Finally, place your baby in a secure place so you can throw away the dirty nappy and wash your own hands.
+Finally, place your baby in a secure place so you can dispose of the dirty nappy and wash your own hands.

 Nappy Changing Tips